-- 14. You should have the C3 C4 C5 C6 torsion angle histogram in the Mogul window, but if you do not, then double-click again on the entry in the Mogul Results Viewer.
-Click Deselect all hits in histogram then select the torsion angles in the populous region (major population) by clicking each bar or clicking and dragging the mouse on the squares below the bars of the desired region.
-There are 167 of the total 208 structures in this region representing about 80% of the total hits. - 15.
+- 14. You should have the C3 C4 C5 C6 torsion angle histogram in the Mogul windows, but if you do not, then double-click again on the entry in the Mogul Results Viewer.
+Click Deselect all hits in histogram then select the torsion angles in the populous region.
+There are 46 of the total 50 structures in this region representing 92% of the total hits. - 15.
 Now click the View structures tab, near the top of the window, to see a list of refcodes included in this region.
 The default view for this window is the 2D diagram.
 Scroll through the refcodes on the right side of the window to view different structures. - 16.
-Click the Information button on the left to see further details about the
+Click the Information button on the left to see further details about the structure